 Sunset Valley, Travis County.
-From Akins take FM 1626 west to Manchaca Road (FM 2304).
-Go NNE on Manchaca Road past Slaughter Lane, William Cannon Drive and Stassney Lane.
+From Akins, go north on South First Street, west on Slaughter Lane to Manchaca Road (FM 2304).
+Go NNE on Manchaca Road past William Cannon Drive and Stassney Lane.
 Turn left (WNW) at the light at Jones Road.
 Follow Jones Road into the city of Sunset Valley.
 Burger Baseball Field is at the corner of Jones Road and Pillow Road.
-Turn right on the portion of Pillow Road that the City of Sunset Valley has recently renamed for Master Sergeant Bob Horrigan, a Sunset Valley resident who died in Iraq in 2005.
+Turn right on the portion of Pillow Road that the City of Sunset Valley has renamed for Master Sergeant Bob Horrigan, a Sunset Valley resident who died in Iraq in 2005.
 Access and parking for the baseball stadium are on the north side of the field.
-An admission fee of $3 is charged for most events.
+An admission fee is charged for some events.
 Students with IDs receive a discount.
-Restroom facilities are adequate and are typically open during games.
-However, the concessions stand is open only sporadically, and may be closed during the game you attend.
-The new operator has limited the menu, choosing not to offer many of the standard items if, in his judgment, a game may not last the full number of innings.
+Restroom facilities are small but adequate, and are typically open during games.
+However, experience has shown that the concession stand is open only sporadically, and may be closed during all or part of the game you attend.

 Canyon High School (New Braunfels )